-Component De Description (1) esc key Displays system information when pressed in combination with the $\ensuremath{\text{fn}}$ key.
+Component Description (1) esc key Displays system information when pressed in combination with the fn key.
 (2) fn key Executes frequently used system functions when pressed in combination with another key.
 Such key combinations are called hot keys .
-See Hot keys (select products only) on page 15.
+See Hot keys (select products only) on page 14.
 (3) Windows key Opens the Start menu.
 NOTE: Pressing the Windows key again will close the Start menu.
 (4) Action keys Execute frequently used system functions.
-See Action keys on page 13.
-(5) (l) Power button When the computer is off, press the button briefly to turn on the computer. • When the computer is on, press the button briefly to initiate Sleep.
-When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only).
-When the computer is in Hibernation, press the button briefly to exit Hibernation.
+See Action keys on page 12. ぃ し Power button • When the computer is off, press the button briefly to turn on the computer. • When the computer is on, press the button briefly to initiate Sleep.
+When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only). • When the computer is in Hibernation, press the button briefly to exit Hibernation.
 IMPORTANT: Pressing and holding down the power button results in the loss of unsaved information.
 If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button for at least 4 seconds to turn off the computer.
 To learn more about your power settings, use the Power icon.
-Right-click the Power icon , and then select Power and sleep settings.
-(6) 12 0 Camera privacy switch Turns the camera off and on.
-NOTE: or more information, see Using a camera (select products only) on page 28
+Right-click the Power icon Imple and then, depending on your product, select Power and sleep settings or Power Options .